 I created this project for a Year 2 Professional Futures, UCA Farnham Photography project.
 We were placed in groups and tasked with organising a free one night Exhibition around Farnham, Surrey, UK.
 Our group decided on Flowers as our theme and each of us created a set of works based around this.
 We held the show in Farnham Library on the 23 November 2015.
 We called our exhibit ‘The Secret Garden’ and I came up with the tagline ‘ The Secret Bond That Flowers Hold’.
-I came up with the idea, as it linked all our images, due to our projects being individually created .
-The projects ranged from Chinese Photographic Flower prints, Grave Flowers, Fashion shots in nature, Portraits of a couple with their faces covered in flowers in the form of a story, flowers and plants found in small Urban corners of our world, flower themed product photography and my project below.
+I came up with the idea, as it linked all our images together perfectly.
+Each of our different projects portrayed seven different uses for flowers and also the various emotions they evoke from us .
+Our projects ranged from Chinese Photographic Flower prints, Grave Flowers, Fashion shots in nature, Portraits of a couple -with their faces covered in flowers in the form of a story, flowers and plants found in small Urban corners of our world, flower themed product photography and my project below.
 We also placed around the exhibit space dried flowers and handmade paper roses.